-Scholarships and student aid: Scholarships and student aid provide funds to pay for tuition, books, fees, student financial emergencies and other basic needs such as food insecurity.
+Scholarships and student aid: Scholarships and student aid provide funds to pay for tuition, books, fees, and it also includes many of the support wrap-around services for students to enrich their attendance and college experience.
+In addition, the Foundation provides special aid to students with financial emergencies and other basic needs such as food insecurity.

 Program support for the College: Program support for the College pays for developing new academic programs that align with emerging workforce needs and have been funded by donors who make restricted gifts for this purpose.
-Program support also includes support for College multi-year donor funded facilities projects and programmatic support of the Miami Book Fair and Miami Film Festival with funds restricted for these purposes.
+Program support also includes support for the College's multi-year donor funded facilities projects and programmatic support for the Miami Book Fair and Miami Film Festival with funds restricted for these purposes.